-.profitability of operations;

-.required principal and interest payments on debt;
+- .profitability of operations; - .required principal and interest payments on debt;

-.cost of acquisitions;

-.issuance of debt and equity securities;
+- .issuance of debt and equity securities;

-.fluctuations in working capital;
+- .fluctuations in working capital;

-.capital expenditures;
+- .capital expenditures;

-.adjustments in reserves;
+- .adjustments in reserves;

-.prevailing economic conditions; and
+- .prevailing economic conditions; and

-.financial, business and other factors.
+- .financial, business and other factors.

 Some of these factors are beyond the control of the general partner.